Tory Whanau: Mayoral term, 2022—2025

 In late May 2024, the Wellington City Council voted in favour of divesting its 34% minority stake (worth NZ$278 million) in Wellington Airport, with the proceeds going towards a major disaster investment fund.
 In response, Whanau said that divestment had not been her preference but that we "had to put political alliances aside and decided what is best for the city."
 On 10 October 2024, following an attempt by a group of councillors to bring another vote on the issue, councillors voted nine to seven against the sale.
 Whanau expressed disappointment with the outcome but said she respected her fellow councillors' decision.
 On 17 October, Whanau met with Local Government Minister Simeon Brown and said that the New Zealand Government was not considering intervening in the Wellington City Council despite criticism of the Council's financial management by Finance Minister Nicola Willis.

 On 22 October 2024, the New Zealand Government appointed a Crown observer to Wellington City Council after the Council was forced to revise its 2023-2024 Long Term Plan in response to a failed attempt to sell its airport shares.
 In response, Whanau said that she would discuss the draft terms of reference with councillors and that the Council would cooperate with the Government.
 Whanau later criticised several government ministers for using emotive language in criticising the council's governance and financial management, saying "we need assistance, not punching down."
 In response, ACT leader David Seymour said the Government was criticising the Council's "poor decisions" rather than its people while New Zealand First leader Winston Peters accused Whanau of being blind to the city's problems.
 Finance Minister Willis said that the Government was listening to Wellingtonians' frustration and dissatisfaction with the Council.

-In early February 2025, Whanau confirmed that the Wellington City Council would be making a major announcement on the "Golden Mile" area the following week.
-On 11 February, the Council confirmed that it would begin construction of the Golden Mile revitalisation project, which includes the Beehive end of Lambton Quay and Courtenay Place area, starting in late April 2025 on Cambridge and Kent Terrace.
-This project will prioritise public transport, improve walking and cycling access, reduce reliance on cars, widen footpaths, and build separated bi-directional bike lanes in the area.
+In February 2025, the Council announced that it would begin construction of the Golden Mile revitalisation project, which includes the Beehive end of Lambton Quay and Courtenay Place area, starting in late April 2025 on Cambridge and Kent Terrace.
+This project aimed to prioritise public transport, improve walking and cycling access, reduce reliance on cars, widen footpaths, and build separated bi-directional bike lanes in the area.
 Wellington Chamber of Commerce chief executive Simon Arcus expressed concern that these changes could affect local businesses and emphasised the need for consultation.
 On the morning of 28 April 2025, Whanau turned the first sod on a project's first stage of redeveloping the Golden Mile.
+In mid-June 2026, the Wellington City Council voted by 14 to 3 votes not to continue with the Golden Mile project, and to instead focus on local transport corridor improvements and urban regeneration in Courtenay Place.